ibexa/documentation-developer/docs/administration/back_office/notifications.md

 You can send two types on notifications to the users.

 [Notification bar](#notification-bars) is displayed in specific situations as a message bar appearing at the bottom of the page.
-It appears to whoever is doing a specific operation in the Back Office.
+It appears to whoever is doing a specific operation in the back office.

 ![Example of an info notification](notification2.png "Example of the notification bar")

 [Custom notifications](#create-custom-notifications) are sent to a specific user.
-They will appear in their profile in the Back Office.
+They will appear in their profile in the back office.

 ![Notification in profile](notification3.png)

 ## Notification bars

-Notifications are displayed as a message bar in the Back Office.
+Notifications are displayed as a message bar in the back office.
 There are four types of notifications: `info`, `success`, `warning` and `error`.

 ### Displaying notifications from PHP